L-1A Processing Time National Benefits Center 2026

 Filing Best Practices

-- Submit Legible Copies: Ensure all documents are clear, readable, and properly formatted
+- Ensure all documents are clearly labeled and organized

-- Include Translations: All foreign-language documents must include certified English translations
+- Include certified English translations of foreign-language documents

 Related Guides